i3p9/Hackintosh-BigSur-Catalina-OpenCore-Lenovo-T450s-efi/README.md

 * Disabled `SSDT-SMBU` and `SSDT-Thinkpad_Clickpad` patch for VoodooRMI compatibility.
 Also the clickpad patch didn't work for newer OC versions
 * Switched to  Vanilla OC instead of the modified one
 * Added OpenCanopy support and Mac-like boot GUI
+* Switched to MacBooPro12,1 SMBIOS and tweaked Power Management for better battery life.
+By switching we lose Wired Sidecar but it was very laggy and often unuseable, but we gained much better power management, thus, better battery life.
+If you want Sidecar, you can switch back to Macbook9,1

 Note: This is a fairly vanilla EFI.
 If you have Intel WiFi/BT Card, use [OpenIntelWireless](https://github.com/OpenIntelWireless) for WiFi/Bluetooth